 Income inequality in the UK is now at all time in the UK and this is proven by the growth seen from private individuals and private investors on all of the wealth indexes worldwide.

 Putting aside inherited wealth, what is most profound is pre-1940s it was widely accepted that for every £20.00 of investment an acceptable yearly rate of return would be £1 back on that £20, or 5% total and this yearly growth rate of capital from private investors, widely kept the distribution of wealth between the populations proportionate.
 Then came capitalism in full force in the 1980’s, and the economic inequality quickly came into full force.
 BOOM!

 Today in 2014, private investors are growing at rates never seen before.
 Compared to £1 back for every £20 invested, Private Investors nowadays expect £1 back to every £1 invested (doubling) is not uncommon.
 Some private investors and Venture Capitalists alike are seeking investments that can get £5 back for every £1 invested – and as wealth quickly disperses to the richest private investors, to keep on top, they quickly seek to find other investments with similar returns and the competition for sourcing these deals and investing in these investment deals becomes more difficult.

-We signed up with Venture Giant, and off the bat, one point that we found arduous was that we were not allowed to browse investment deals unless Venture Giant first approved our account.
+We signed up with Venture Giants, and off the bat, one point that we found arduous was that we were not allowed to browse investment deals unless Venture Giants first approved our account.

 But the best, came after our logout.
 After entering our investment criteria, we started receiving filtered investment deals via email.
 We had set a modest £25,000 to £100,000 to invest in London based ventures, and in multiple industry sectors including Food and beverage, Mobile Apps, and technology.

-Signing up with Venture Giant meant that deals were always looked over by them and no unsolicited investment deals could come through to our inbox.
+Signing up with Venture Giants meant that deals were always looked over by them and no unsolicited investment deals could come through to our inbox.

 Private investors and Private Equity for Beginners